collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What Are You Doing When You Review a Pull Request?

-Switch perspective: now a maintainer working from within an organizational repo, with read/write access to the organiational repo, but without read/write access to a forked repo, unless permission has been given to amend a pull request.
+Switch perspective: now a maintainer working from within an organizational repo, with read/write access to the organizational repo, but without read/write access to a forked repo, unless permission has been given to amend a pull request.
+(In the prior situation, we were talking about users with read/write access)

 If you are a repo maintainer, firstly, you will receive a message to let you know there is a pull request (by browser or email, based on your notification preferences).
-You go to the pull request and look at it in the browser.
-The pull request is in the form of a branch.
-Let's say, you have the organizational repo cloned to your computer and you are working from within it.
-If needed, you will fetch the pull request branch to the folder and switch to it.
-You can then run the code and evaluate the change.
-An example would be a website.
-Within the pull request branch, you can go through the normal setup process, then run the website code.
-You will look at the website in your browser as it runs on a local server to literally see the change proposed by the pull request.
-You then decided how to proceed.
+You go to the pull request in the browser and look at it.
+In the simplest scenario, you can merge the pull request without making a change, or by making a change in the browser.

+In the less simple scenario, you will need to fetch the pull request branch to your computer to run the code so that you can evaluate the proposed change.
+An example would be if the code for a website has been updated and submitted as a pull request.
+You can fetch the pull request branch to your computer, checkout the branch, complete any installation process, look at the website in your browser as you run in on a local server, and literally see the change proposed by the pull request.
+Then decide how to proceed.

 </td></tr>